 It was in this milieu of housing experimentation and union activism that Herman Jessor began his architectural career.
 Born in the Ukraine in 1894, Jessor emigrated with his grandparents in 1906.
 He went to Stuyvesant High School and then to Cooper Union, where he worked days in an architectural office and studied civil engineering at night.
-As a young apprentice with Springsteen and Goldhammer, Jessor's strong technical background enabled him to rise quickly in the firm to the position of chief draftsman.
+His Cooper training kept him stateside during World War I when he was a reinforced concrete design engineer for the Bethlehem Shipbuilding Company.
+Jessor's strong technical background enabled him to rise quickly in the firm to the position of chief draftsman.
 Sympathetic as well to the union's social ideals, Jessor thus began an association that was to extend for over half a century.
-With Springsteen and Goldhammer, Jessor worked on the Amalgamated buildings and also the first building of the United Workers Cooperative Colony, on Allerton Avenue in the Bronx, sponsored by a group of communist garment industry workers.